 Mushroom Arancini with Bacon Brown Sugar Compote

+I don’t know if you can tell, but I get really excited about food.
+It’s not just the end product, the delicious thing I get to put in my mouth that does so much more than just nourish my body.
+It’s the process, too, the learning and doing and standing in the kitchen, working with my hands, listening to things sizzle and pop, my glasses steaming up as I open the oven door.
+I had some amazing kale and taleggio arancini during the kale party at Verjus a couple of weeks ago, and they were stellar.
+Perfectly prepared balls of rice and cheese and vegetal kale, deep-fried to a golden brown and served with a salty-sweet bacon compote.
+It’s a dish that makes sense — you know by reading the description that there’s no way that this could be bad, and chef Braden Perkins didn’t disappoint.
 The plate cost €8, a steal for such high-caliber food.
 And yet, and still.
 There was something missing.
 I didn’t make it myself.
 Don’t get me wrong, I love dining out, and I know my skill in the kitchen can’t match a trained chef’s, but… but what?
 I guess I miss the challenge.
 How extremely clever I feel whenever a dish turns out just how I wanted it to.
 I wanted to be the one whipping out those perfect arancini with that sticky, perfectly paired sauce.
-So I came home and made some.
+And yes, I felt extremely clever.

 Bacon Brown Sugar Compote

 Inspired by the bacon shallot balsamic jam at Verjus.
 Makes about 1/4 cup.
 Ingredients 1/4 cup bacon, cut into lardons 2 teaspoons balsamic reduction 2 tablespoons brown sugar, packed 2 tablespoons caramelized onions 2 tablespoons water Directions Place the bacon lardons in a small saucepan.
 Turn the heat on to low and begin to cook the bacon until some of the fat has been rendered, but the bacon is not yet fully cooked or crispy.
 Drain about half the fat from the bacon and add the rest of the ingredients.
 Continue to cook on low for about 30 minutes, adding a spoonful or two of water as necessary if the mixture looks too dry and starts sticking to the bottom of the pan.
 The compote is done when it has a preserve-like texture.
 Serve on top of arancini.
 Music to cook by: Lose Your Soul [Dead Man’s Bones // Dead Man’s Bones]